shadowsocks/shadowsocks-restful-api/README.md

 # Shadowsocks Restful Api
 A secure, reliable, standard restful api for managing shadowsocks-libev.

+A web app that manages users, server, nodes, products, accounts, and traffic can be found from [shadowsocks-hub](https://github.com/shadowsocks/shadowsocks-hub).

 ## Install (Ubuntu 16.04)

 #### Download shadowsocks-restful-api: